I make no apologies for the decadence of this dish.

 - 2 pounds fresh cauliflower florets cut into bite-sized pieces

-- 8 ounces smoked Gruyere, sliced and cut into a small dice (about 3/4 cup)
+- 8 ounces smoked Gruyere, (or other smoked cheese) sliced and cut into a small dice (about 3/4 cup)

 - 8 ounces smoked ham, sliced into small pieces (about 3/4 cup)